 How do you set tie dye?

-By slsmith512 from Angleton, TX
+By Susan from Angleton, TX

 It's really all about the dye you use in the first place.
 Never use "Rit" because it's a "fugitive" dye (like indigo or blue jeans are) That means it fades with washing & from sunshine.
 The best brand is Procion.
-It stays true & bright.
-It's a "Fiber reactive dye".
-Fiber reactive dyes, like Procion MX, bond with the fiber at a molecular level, becoming chemically part of the fabric.
-This is the brand that professional tye-dyers use!
-Read more about it at this URL:

 Procion: The Best Dye for Tie Dying